orbitartprint/bballorbit/src/blog/content/transition-offense.md

 In that moment, the advantage is already gone.

 The truth is simple:
-> The fastest team doesn’t always win - but the team that reacts fastest usually does.
+> The fastest team doesn’t always win, but the team that reacts fastest usually does.

 Transition gives you:
 - **Early advantages** before the defense sets.